British Malaya: Northern Malay states and Siam

 British and French pressures forced Siam to give up its territorial claims on Indochina and the Malay Peninsula, as depicted in this map of Thailand's territorial losses.

 Prior to the late 19th century, the British East India Company (EIC) was interested only in trading, and tried to avoid Malay politics.
 However, Siam's influence in the northern Malay states, especially Kedah, Terengganu, Kelantan and Patani, prevented the EIC from trading in peace.
 Therefore, in 1826, the British, through the EIC, signed a secret treaty known today as the Burney Treaty with the King of Siam.
 The four Malay states were not present during the signing of the agreement.
 In that treaty, British acknowledged Siamese sovereignty the four states.
 In return, Siam accepted British ownership of Penang and Province Wellesley and allowed the EIC to trade in Terengganu and Kelantan unimpeded.

 83 years later, a new treaty now known as the Anglo-Siamese Treaty of 1909 or the Bangkok Treaty of 1909 was signed between the two powers.
-In the new agreement, Siam agreed to give up its claim over Kedah, Kelantan, Perlis, Terengganu and Perlis, while Patani remained Siamese territory.
+In the new agreement, Siam agreed to give up its claim over Perlis, Kedah, Kelantan, and Terengganu, while Patani remained Siamese territory.
 Perlis was previously part of Kedah but during the Siamese reign it was separated from Kedah.
 Kedah's district of Satun however was annexed by Siam in the same agreement.
 Patani was split into Pattani, Yala and Narathiwat provinces after the signing of the treaty.

 Though the Siamese king Chulalongkorn was reluctant to sign the treaty, increasing French pressure on the Siamese eastern border forced Siam to co-operate with the British.
 Chulalongkorn hoped that the British would leave Siam alone if he acceded to their demands.
 Earlier in 1893, Siam had lost the Shan region of north-eastern Burma to the British.
 This demarcation as stated in the agreement remains today the Malaysia–Thailand border.

 The Malay rulers did not acknowledge the agreement, but were too weak to resist British influence.
 In Kedah after the Bangkok Treaty, George Maxwell was posted by the British in Kedah as the sultan's advisor.
 The British effectively took over economic planning and execution.
 A rail line was built to connect Kedah with Siam in 1912 while land reform was introduced in 1914.
-The ruler of Kedah, Sultan Abdul Hamid Halim, accept a British advisor in 1923.
+The ruler of Kedah, Sultan Abdul Hamid Halim, accepted a British advisor in 1923.

 Perlis had a similar experience.
 The ruler did not recognise the 1909 treaty but the British were de facto administrators of the state.
 It was only in 1930 that the ruler Raja Syed Alwi recognised the British presence in Perlis by admitting Meadows Frost as the first British advisor in Perlis.